i-am-bee/bee-agent-framework/docs/backend.md

 console.log(backend.embedding.modelId); // uses provider's default model or the one specified via env
 ```

-All providers' examples can be found in [examples/backend/providers](/examples/backend/providers).
+All providers examples can be found in [examples/backend/providers](/examples/backend/providers).

 ## Chat Model